bdancost/bdancost/README.md

  <br>

-  ### Para contato e networking me segue nas redes abaixo!
+  ### For contact and networking, follow me on the socials below!

   <br>